 The Migrant Quilts carry the stories of those who died so that viewers of the quilts may understand the real, personal, and fatal results of inhumane border policies, including NAFTA, CAFTA, Operation Gatekeeper, Safeguard, and Hold the Line.
-Immigration into the United States from its southern neighbors has slowed in recent years but the deaths continue to occur unabated as migrants are forced to cross the border into more remote and hostile areas where there is little to no help.
+Immigration into the United States from its southern neighbors has slowed in recent years but the deaths continue to occur unabated as migrants are forced to cross the border into more remote and dangerous areas.

 We hope that viewing the Migrant Quilts will inspire you to consider the conditions under which our fellow human beings take the ultimate risk to find more secure lives for themselves and their families and that you will be inspired to support humane changes in border policies.

 This project was made possible in part by an American Quilt Study Group Endowment Grant.

 The American Quilt Study Group is a membership organization whose mission is to establish and promote the highest standards for interdisciplinary quilt-related studies, providing opportunities for study, research and publication of works that advance the knowledge of quilts and related subjects.